jeipab/fslr-transformer-vs-iv3gru/training/TRAINING_GUIDE.md

 - **IV3-GRU**: `.npz` key `X2048` (or `X`) shaped `[T,2048]`.
 - **Labels CSV**: `file,gloss,cat` where `file` matches the `.npz` basename.

+Notes:

+- Variable-length sequences are padded in the DataLoader; true lengths are used to build attention masks (Transformer) or packed sequences (IV3-GRU).
+- Defaults: `--kp-key X`, `--feature-key X2048`.

 ### Tips

 - Use module mode: `python -m training.train`.
 - GPU is auto-detected.
 CPU fallback works.
 - For Transformer, an attention mask from lengths is applied automatically.
 - Ensure `--num-gloss/--num-cat` match your dataset.
+- Put `.npz` files directly under the train/val folders (no nested class directories).

 ### Smoke tests